cilium/cilium/Documentation/helm-values.rst

      - TCP port for the agent health API.
 This is not the port for cilium-health.
      - int
      - ``9879``
-   * - :spelling:ignore:`highScaleIPcache`
-     - EnableHighScaleIPcache enables the special ipcache mode for high scale clusters.
-The ipcache content will be reduced to the strict minimum and traffic will be encapsulated to carry security identities.
-     - object
-     - ``{"enabled":false}``
-   * - :spelling:ignore:`highScaleIPcache.enabled`
-     - Enable the high scale mode for the ipcache.
-     - bool
-     - ``false``
    * - :spelling:ignore:`hostFirewall`
      - Configure the host firewall.
      - object